January 12, 2020 7 min read

 An imbalance like Candida overgrowth can lead to digestive problems, weak immunity, low energy levels, frequent yeast infections, and more.

 Eating a low-sugar diet is generally accepted as one of the best ways to tackle a yeast overgrowth, but antifungal supplements can really boost your defences against Candida too.
+In this article, we'll take a look at a range of antifungals and find the strongest Candida killer.

 Over the last decade, yeasts like Candida albicans have begun to develop resistance against prescription antifungal treatments, with the result that people have increasingly turned to natural antifungals instead.
 These tend to be well-tolerated, have fewer side effects, and are still very effective.